aryan1234-coder/Deep-Knowledge-Of--React/README.md

 also VD is normal Javascript function
 Diff Algorithm-- it finds out the difference between Updated Virtual DOM and actual Virtual DOm

+# Monoloithic Architecture
+everything inside the same packaage like API written
+UI
+Authentication
+Database
+SMS sending
+backend written

+if i want to change single element like so We have render all the inside the package

+# Microservice Architecture

+separate Backaend
+separaate UI
+separate Authentication
+everything is separate

+known as Separation of Concern

+Ui sevice need sto talk to everyone all the services talk to each other

+# Two Aproaches
+1 As the page load We call an API as the data comes from API then it render the page

+Loads-->API-->Render

+2. As the page load then we render the page what we have then we call an API and get the data and then render the page

+Loads-->render-API-->Render
+(Atleast we can seet the page in this second approach)

+Overall we used the second approach

+# Use Effect

+two arguements function
+useEffect(()=>{

+},[])
+first one is callback function and the second one is dependecies

+whatever we called in callback function it is rendered after the Body Components

+# Optional Chaining

+Optional chaining is a feature in React (and in JavaScript in general) that allows you to access properties of an object without worrying if the object itself is null or undefined.
+It's denoted by the question mark (?) placed before the dot (.) when accessing properties.

+Here's a basic example to illustrate its usage:

+javascript
+Copy code
+// Consider a nested object like this const user = {
+  name: "John",
+  address: {
+    street: "123 Main St",
+    city: "Anytown",
+    // No zip property
+  }
+};

+// Without optional chaining
+const zipCode = user.address.zip; // This would throw an error since address is defined but zip is not

+// With optional chaining

+# Shimmer UI
+its called fake UI when you load something and it takes time and show some fake cards

+# Why Normal javscript normal variable not work in changing state??

+beacause it didn't refresh the header component Whenever we  changes th local state variable React re render the components